Ryan-Passerino/Fort-George-Podcast/pages/about.md

 {% include feature/nav-menu.html sections="About" %}

-## The Changing Representations of the Past at Fort George National Heritage Site
+# The Changing Representations of the Past at Fort George National Heritage Site
 By Ryan Passerino

-# Description:
+## Description:
 Want to know how an old military fort from the 1800s can be converted into a popular tourist attraction?

 Then join me as I give a brief history of Fort George National Heritage Site and how it has changed over time.
 I go over the site's initial 150-year transformation before examining how it continues to evolve over time with special guest Dan Laroche, Fort George's Site Supervisor.

-# Guest:
+## Guest:
 Dan Laroche - Site Supervisor, Fort George

-# Acknowledgments:
+## Acknowledgments:
-I would like to thank Dan Laroche for agreeing to be a part of this podcast.
+I would like to thank Dan Laroche for agreeing to be a part of this podcast. <br>
 I would also like to thank Professor Jennifer Bonnell, Ted Belke, Anna St. Onge, and Kris Joseph for help with learning the skills and tools necessary to create this podcast.

-# References:
+## References:
 Primary Sources:
 "Residents Cool to Plan: 86,000 Gallons a Day for Fort George Cooler."
 The Globe and Mail (1936-), Jul 07, 1976. https://ezproxy.library.yorku.ca/login?url=https://www.proquest.com/historical-newspapers/residents-cool-plan/docview/1239385564/se-2.
 "SEA WALL AT NIAGARA TO BE PROCEEDED WITH: Parks Commission Now to Control Forts George and Mississauga."
 The Globe (1844-1936), Dec 07, 1934. https://ezproxy.library.yorku.ca/login?url=https://www.proquest.com/historical-newspapers/sea-wall-at-niagara-be-proceeded-with/docview/1351487829/se-2.